-In the week before Easter, Orthodox Macedonians observe several customs that are part of the detailed and symbolicic celebration of Jesus’ resurrection.
+In the week before Easter, Orthodox Macedonians observe several customs that are part of the detailed and symbolic celebration of Jesus’ resurrection.

 Its purpose is to bring peace, humility and eternal love to the observer.
-The fast gives the body time to process excess food.
+The fast gives the body time to repair and enter a state of clarity that brings us closer to god.
 People are supposed to eat light, meat-free meals.
 Oil and wine are permitted on Saturdays and Sundays.

 It is notable that weddings and engagements should not take place during the fast.
 People also must not allow any anger to take hold of their life and all thoughts must be observed through love and prayer.